Jana-yasser/LOST-BUT-NOT-ALONE-2/README.md

 I used it to explain how to do some features that I didn't know, especially JavaScript and its errors.

 ## Credits

-Pixabay (https://share.google/AJexHLT8oV6xgahDX) for downloading sounds and pictures.
-Google (https://share.google/bycLKMpUa7cVB0XBo) for fonts
+Piskel (https://www.piskelapp.com/) for drawing the game Pixabay (https://share.google/AJexHLT8oV6xgahDX) for downloading sounds Google (https://share.google/bycLKMpUa7cVB0XBo) for fonts